ArushiC/COVID-19-Tweets-Analysis/README.md

 # COVID-19-Tweets
-Exploring the COVID-19 tweets and doing sentiment analysis
+Explore the COVID-19 tweets, analyse the geographical distribution and the sentiment in tweets

 # Project Overview
 In this project we are using a tweet dataset has been collected using Twitter API and a Python script.
 A query for this high-frequency hashtag (#covid19) is run on a daily basis for a certain time period, to collect a larger number of tweets samples.